facile-it/facile-it.github.io/content/blog/eng/continuous-deployment-from-gitlab-ci-to-k8s.md

 docker push $1
 ```

-Using `FROM scratch` allows the creation of an empty image ([see docs](https://docs.docker.com/develop/develop-images/baseimages/)), so the **final result is ~100 bytes**, probably the smallest possible.
+Using `FROM scratch` I'm able to create an empty image ([see docs](https://docs.docker.com/develop/develop-images/baseimages/)), so the **final result is ~100 bytes**, probably the smallest possible.
 I just store inside a single file with a randomized string, so the dummy image is different each time and I avoid issues with concurrent builds with concurrent push/delete actions on the registry.

 ### Obtaining a JWT token from the registry
-The script that obtains the token needs to know on which image we have to operate, because the permission are granted very specifically on that.
-Also, **you will need to have a [GitLab Personal Access Token](https://docs.gitlab.com/ce/user/profile/personal_access_tokens.html)** available in an environment variable, because the normal token will not have enough permission to do what we need.
+The script that obtains the token needs to know **on which image** we have to operate, because the permission are granted very specifically on that.
+Also, **you will need to have a [GitLab Personal Access Token](https://docs.gitlab.com/ce/user/profile/personal_access_tokens.html)** available in an environment variable, because the normal token will not have enough permission to do what we need (it would be privilege escalation!):

 ```
 #!/usr/bin/env bash